nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <a name="getting-started"></a>
 ## **Getting Started**
-First, download the source cod and jar file of Zoomaster [here](https://github.com/AY2021S1-CS2113T-W11-1/tp/releases).
+First, download the source code and jar file of Zoomaster [here](https://github.com/AY2021S1-CS2113T-W11-1/tp/releases).

 Next, follow the startup procedures as stated in the [User Guide](https://github.com/AY2021S1-CS2113T-W11-1/tp/blob/master/docs/UserGuide.md) and familiarize yourself with